-The endwall sheets should overlap the slab by 25mmto prevent water coming in the building.
-The bottom of the endwall sheets should line up with the bottom of the sidewall sheets.
-Fix the endwall sheets to wall girts one at a time with fastening type and specifications as per the Engineering Plans.
-Each last endwall sheet to finish flush to the outer face of the side wall girt.
+Lay the sidewall sheeting and ensure that the female rib faces away from the prevailing weather.
+Ensure that the wall sheets go past the slab by 25mm to prevent water coming in the building.
+Fix the sidewall sheets to wall girts one at a time with fastening type and specifications as per the Engineering Plans.
+Use a straight edge chalk line to ensure screws are in a straight line.
+Each end sidewall sheet to finish flush to the outer face of the end column or the end girt.